John Ruskin: Politics and critique of political economy

 Ruskin was an inspiration for many Christian socialists, and his ideas informed the work of economists such as William Smart and J. A. Hobson, and the positivist Frederic Harrison.
 Ruskin was discussed in university extension classes, and in reading circles and societies formed in his name.
 He helped to inspire the settlement movement in Britain and the United States.
-Resident workers at Toynbee Hall such as the future civil servants Hubert Llewellyn Smith and William Beveridge (author of the Report ... on Social Insurance and Allied Services), and the future Prime Minister Clement Attlee acknowledged their debt to Ruskin as they helped to found the British welfare state.
+Resident workers at Toynbee Hall such as the future civil servants Hubert Llewellyn Smith and William Beveridge (author of the Report … on Social Insurance and Allied Services), and the future Prime Minister Clement Attlee acknowledged their debt to Ruskin as they helped to found the British welfare state.
 More of the British Labour Party's earliest MPs acknowledged Ruskin's influence than mentioned Karl Marx or the Bible.
 In Nazi Germany, Ruskin was seen as an early British National Socialist.
 William Montgomery McGovern's From Luther to Hitler (1941) identified Ruskin as a thinker who made Nazism possible, and one 1930s German headmaster told his students that "Carlyle and Ruskin were the first National Socialists."
 More recently, Ruskin's works have also influenced Phillip Blond and the Red Tory movement.

 Ruskin in the 21st century

 In 2019, Ruskin200 was inaugurated as a year-long celebration marking the bicentenary of Ruskin's birth.

 Admirers and scholars of Ruskin can visit the Ruskin Library at Lancaster University, Ruskin's home, Brantwood, and the Ruskin Museum, both in Coniston in the English Lake District.
 All three mount regular exhibitions open to the public all the year round.
 Barony House in Edinburgh is home to a descendant of John Ruskin.
 She has designed and hand painted various friezes in honour of her ancestor and it is open to the public.
 Ruskin's Guild of St George continues his work today, in education, the arts, crafts, and the rural economy.

 Many streets, buildings, organisations and institutions bear his name: The Priory Ruskin Academy in Grantham, Lincolnshire; John Ruskin College, South Croydon; and Anglia Ruskin University in Chelmsford and Cambridge, which traces its origins to the Cambridge School of Art, at the foundation of which Ruskin spoke in 1858.
 Also, the Ruskin Literary and Debating Society, (founded in 1900 in Toronto, Ontario, Canada), the oldest surviving club of its type, and still promoting the development of literary knowledge and public speaking today; and the Ruskin Art Club in Los Angeles, which still exists.
 In addition, there is the Ruskin Pottery, Ruskin House, Croydon and Ruskin Hall at the University of Pittsburgh.

 Ruskin, Florida, United States—site of one of the short-lived American Ruskin Colleges—is named after John Ruskin.
-There is a mural of Ruskin titled "Head, Heart and Hands" on a building across from the Ruskin Post Office.
+There is a mural by Michael Parker (artist) of Ruskin titled "Head, Heart and Hands" on a building across from the Ruskin Post Office.